ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Preconditions:

-* A PBI test system is up and running.
+* A BPI test system is up and running.
 * There is a given set of test BPI Subjects that are part of a test workgroup.
 * The test workgroup is associated with only one test workstep.
 * There exists a system of record identified as the single source for the input data.